-- A fair process, guaranteeing both substantive rights and equitable procedures in all matters pursuant to the Student Code of Conduct; - Remain free from discrimination on the basis of race, ethnicity, gender, age, religion, creed, national origin or disability; - Engage in inquiry and discussion, to exchange thought and opinion, and to speak or write on any subject in accordance with federal and local laws; - 4.
-Readily access established university policies and procedures; and - 5.
-Have protection from unreasonable search and seizure.
+1. A fair process, guaranteeing both substantive rights and equitable procedures in all matters pursuant to the Student Code of Conduct;

+2. Remain free from discrimination on the basis of race, ethnicity, gender, age, religion, creed, national origin or disability;

+3. Engage in inquiry and discussion, to exchange thought and opinion, and to speak or write on any subject in accordance with federal and local laws;

+4. Readily access established university policies and procedures; and

+5. Have protection from unreasonable search and seizure.
 When a student/organization is charged with a violation of the Student Code of Conduct, that student/organization has the right to:

-- Receive advance notice of the alleged violation, be informed of who to contact for a meeting, and the date by which the contact must occur; - 2.
-Present his/her version of the events in question; - Be accompanied by an advisor or parent.
+6. Receive advance notice of the alleged violation, be informed of who to contact for a meeting, and the date by which the contact must occur;

+7. Present his/her version of the events in question;

+8. Be accompanied by an advisor or parent.
 (The advisor or parent may not speak or participate directly in the conduct process.
-This includes questioning witnesses or making arguments on the student's behalf); - 4.
-Have witnesses who present information on his/her behalf; - 5.
-Question any statements or witnesses presented; - 6.
-Challenge the objectivity of the hearing body in case of conflict of interest; and - 7.
-Appeal the outcome of hearing on the following grounds:
+This includes questioning witnesses or making arguments on the student's behalf);

+9. Have witnesses who present information on his/her behalf;

+10. Question any statements or witnesses presented;
-a. the procedures under which the student/ organization is charged are invalid or not followed;

-b. the student/organization did not have adequate opportunity to prepare and present a defense;
+11. Challenge the objectivity of the hearing body in case of conflict of interest; and a. the procedures under which the student/ organization is charged are invalid or not followed; b. he student/organization did not have adequate opportunity to prepare and present a defense;